TIBCOSoftware/dovetail/src/ch02-06-generate-hf.md

 ## 5. Generate Hyperledger Fabric Blockchain Artifacts

-Run following command from tutorial directory Hyperledger Fabric chaincode is written to tutorial/artifacts/hlf folder
+Run following command from iou_tutorial directory Hyperledger Fabric chaincode is written to artifacts/hlf folder

 For testing, transaction security support is not enabled.